hatatori/4chan-edited.github.io/README.md

-# plugin chrome edit 4chan catalog
+Add the extension in chrome, go to any 4chan catalog page and you're done.

-# 4chan-edited.github.io
+Still in development.